taosdata/taosadapter/README.md

 ## Memory Limit
 taosAdapter Monitor memory usage during runtime Set two thresholds
-* PauseQueryMemoryPercent
+* pauseQueryMemoryThreshold
-* PauseAllMemoryPercent
+* pauseAllMemoryThreshold

-When the PauseQueryMemoryPercent threshold is exceeded, the query will not be fetched.
+When the pauseQueryMemoryThreshold is exceeded, the query will not be fetched.

 http return